Xunnamius/black-flag-extensions/README.md

 ##### `check`

 `check` is declarative sugar around [`yargs::check()`][18] that is applied specifically to the option being configured.
-These option-specific custom check functions are run on Black Flag's [second parsing pass][19].
+As with its sibling configuration extensions, option-specific custom check functions are run on Black Flag's [second parsing pass][19].

 When a check fails, execution of its command's handler function will cease and [`configureErrorHandlingEpilogue`][20] will be invoked (unless you threw a